A Guide To Leaseholder Rights and Obligations

 The Right to Extend Your Lease

-If you’ve owned a flat for two years or more, you can extend the lease – if you qualify.
+Once you take ownership of the property, you can extend the lease – if you qualify.
 This is thanks to the Leasehold Reform Housing and Urban Development Act of 1993.
 The right is to add 90 years to the existing lease length – so if your original lease had 70 years left, the new one would be good for 160 years.
 And the best bit?
 You won’t have to pay any extra rent – just a nominal peppercorn rent.

 There are a few conditions to qualify for an extension, though.
 Your original lease had to have been at least 21 years when you first signed it, for a start.